RocketCommunicationsInc/astro-uxds/_content/community/content-policy.md

 In rare situations, it is necessary to completely delete content from AstroUXDS.
 Such situations include **content published due to human or technical error** (such as publishing prior to receiving approval), **content that includes private, confidential, or secure information**, or information became redundant over time.
 Where the original content is superseded by content existing elsewhere on the site, AstroUXDS should refer users to the more useful content, consolidating information in one place.

 As a record of all content ever published continues to exist indefinitely in git repo histories, if truly sensitive data such as application keys were accidentally published, it is not enough to just remove the content in a new commit.
-See <https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository> in such a situation.
+See [recommendations for removing sensitive data from a repository](https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository) in such a situation.

 #### 4.1.
 Deleting entire pages

 If a page was published in error or contained information that should not have been made public, the AstroUXDS contributors should remove the markdown file and any links to the file (including listing the page in the nav file).
 This is essentially an "undo" publish action, and removes the page from nav and sitemap.
 Double-check all links across the site to make sure no page on AstroUXDS.com links to the now removed content, which will result in a 404 error if visited.

 If the entirety of the page content is superseded by another AstroUXDS page (such as the renaming or merging of components), the URL for the page to be removed should redirect to the superseding page.
 All revision history from the removed page should be moved to the superseding page, with an explanation to the user of the change in the revision list, and remove the old page's markdown file.
-Finally, the content manager should list the old path, followed by the superseding page path, in the [AstroUXDS.com](http://AstroUXDS.com) repo's _redirects file (<https://docs.netlify.com/routing/redirects/>).This will create an automatic 301 (permanent) redirect to the new page, and remove the page from navigation and sitemap as well as search engine and site-wide search results.
+Finally, the content manager should list the old path, followed by the superseding page path, in the [AstroUXDS.com](http://AstroUXDS.com) repo's _redirects file [as per Netlify's instructions](https://docs.netlify.com/routing/redirects/)).
+This will create an automatic 301 (permanent) redirect to the new page, and remove the page from navigation and sitemap as well as search engine and site-wide search results.

 #### 4.2.
 Removing content from a page

 If content was published in error or contained information that should not have been public, it can be safely removed with no annotation or comment in a revision table.

-Content which has been removed from one page in favor of superseding content on another page should be noted in the page's revision table (see section for "significantly modified content on an existing page" above.)
+Content which has been removed from one page in favor of superseding content on another page should be noted in the page's revision table (see section for [Significantly modified content on an existing page](#3.2.-significantly-modified-content-on-an-existing-page) above.)

 <br>